 Look through recently purchased pave engagement rings with different shapes of center stone to get some inspiration.

-A pavé setting, like this Oval in white gold, is a stunning choice for someone with an elegant, timeless style.
+A pavé setting, like this Oval in white gold from James Allen, is a stunning choice for someone with an elegant, timeless style.
 The intricate detail of the additional diamonds adds depth and grandeur to the ring.